-This course will focus on the necessary skills to Mise En Place to work at each station of a professional kitchen with emphasis on the sauce station (stocks, thickening agents, reduction, liaison, purees, mother sauces, and butters).
+4 credits (8 lec-lab hrs/wk) This course will focus on the necessary skills to mise en place--to work at each station of a professional kitchen with emphasis on the sauce station (stocks, thickening agents, reduction, liason, purees, mother sauces, and butters).
 The students will gain competence in A la minute methods for preparing entrees and side dishes.
 Plate presentation approaches in the classical and contemporary styles will be included.
+Prereguisite: CRT2000 with a "C" or better.